Copycat Carrabba’s Mama Mandola’s Sicilian Chicken Soup

 How To Make Copycat Carrabba’s Mama Mandola’s Chicken Soup

-1. Add the chicken and bay leaves to a soup pot along with the chicken broth.
-Simmer over low heat for about 20 minutes or until the chicken is cooked through.
+Add the chicken and bay leaves to a large soup pot, then pour in the chicken broth.
+Simmer over low heat for about 20 minutes, or until the chicken is fully cooked through.
+Keeping the heat gentle helps create a rich, flavorful broth.

 • Don’t rush this soup.
 Letting it slowly simmer will coax out all the flavor from the veggies.